railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 Depending on the configuration of the order, several different possible consequences might follow.
 Three fields will determine the behaviour of the order:

-* Packing Policy : partial delivery, or complete delivery
+* Packing Policy : partial delivery, or complete delivery,

-* Invoicing : based on the order, or based on delivery
+* Invoicing : based on the order, or based on delivery,

 * Shipping Policy: invoicing based on order items, delivery and manual invoice, automatic invoicing after delivery.

   .. tip::   *Note*   Simplified view

      If you work in the simplified view mode, only the *Shipping Policy* field is visible in the second tab on the order.
      To get to the Extended View mode, assign the group *Usability – Extended View* to the current user.

 Packing mode
 --------------